Elpidophoros of America: Marching in Brooklyn

-On 3 June 2020, at the invitation of the Borough President of Brooklyn, Eric Leroy Adams, and State Senator Andrew Gounardes, Archbishop Elpidophoros attended a peaceful protest in Crown Heights, Brooklyn over the killing of Louisville EMT Breonna Taylor.
+On 3 June 2020, at the invitation of the Borough President of Brooklyn, Eric Adams, and State Senator Andrew Gounardes, Archbishop Elpidophoros attended a peaceful protest in Crown Heights, Brooklyn, over the killing of Louisville EMT Breonna Taylor.
 In remarks following the march he said:

 "I came here to Brooklyn today in order to stand in solidarity with my fellow sisters and brothers whose rights have been sorely abused.
 This was a peaceful protest, one without violence of any kind, and I thank all of those involved, because violence begets only more violence.
 We must speak and speak loudly against the injustice in our country.
 It is our moral duty and obligation to uphold the sanctity of every human being.
 We have faced a pandemic of grave physical illness, but the spiritual illness in our land runs even deeper and must be healed by actions as well as words.
 And so, I will continue to stand in the breach together with all those who are committed to preserving peace, justice, and equality for every citizen of goodwill, regardless of their race, religion, gender or ethnic origin."

-Hagia Sophia
+Reclassification of the Hagia Sophia to a mosque

-In early July 2020, the Council of State annulled the Cabinet's 1934 decision to establish the museum, revoking the monument's status, and a subsequent decree by Turkish president Recep Tayyip Erdoğan ordered the reclassification of Hagia Sophia as a mosque.
+In early July 2020, the Turkish Council of State annulled the Cabinet's 1934 decision to convert Hagia Sophia to a museum and revoked the monument's status, and a subsequent decree by Turkish president Recep Tayyip Erdoğan ordered the reclassification of Hagia Sophia as a mosque.
 Archbishop Elpidophoros took a stand against this decision.
 On 19 July, the Members of the Holy Eparchial Synod of the Greek Orthodox Archdiocese of America, under the presidency of Archbishop Elpidophoros, designated 24 July as a day of mourning.
 In an interview with the BBC, the archbishop said, "This day is for us a mourning day.
 It’s the day we grieve this decision of the Turkish government to reconvert a monument, which is so important for the whole world.
 This is such a painful situation for us that we announced this day as a day for mourning.
 It’s like Good Friday for all Christians."
 He went on to say, "Certainly I can tell you that we will never stop.
 It’s a beginning for us.
 We will start a campaign.
 I already, yesterday, had the opportunity to express the concerns of all Orthodox Christians in the United States to the President, Trump, who received me in the White House, and to the Vice President, Mr. Pence."